 In addition to the above standard disbursements there will be other notice and compliance fees payable on the purchase of a leasehold property.
 These will be dependent upon the terms of the lease and the requirements of the landlord/management company.
 They can only be ascertained during the transaction but typically can range between £240-£480 including VAT.

-The total cost, including legal fees and known disbursements, but excluding Stamp Duty Land Tax, for the purchase of a leasehold property at the price of £250,000 will be £1,837.10.
+The total cost, including legal fees and known disbursements, but excluding Stamp Duty Land Tax and landlord/management company fees, for the purchase of a leasehold property at the price of £250,000 will be £2,098.10.